anyscale/madewithml.github.io/docs/courses/mlops/product.md

 #### Metrics
 We want to be able to suggest highly relevant tags (precision) so we don't fatigue the user with noise.
 But *recall* that the whole point of this task is to suggest tags that the author will miss (recall) so we can allow our users to find the best resource!
 We may also want to evaluate performance for specific classes or [slices](evaluation.md#slices){:target="_blank"} of data.

-!!! question "What are your priorities"
+!!! question "What are our priorities"
-    For your respective industries or areas of interest, do you know where the priorities are (metrics, errors and other tradeoffs)?
+    For our respective industries or areas of interest, do you we where the priorities are (metrics, errors and other tradeoffs)?

     ??? quote "Show answer"
         It entirely depends on the specific task.
 For example, in an email spam detector, precision is very important because it's better than we some spam then completely miss an important email.
 Overtime, we need to iterate on our solution so all evaluation metrics improve but it's important to know which one's we can't comprise on from the get-go.